bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

-# Verse styling refactor
-* Make logicSelectors easier.
-Maybe even get rid of VerseHoc?
-* Playing verse should be neutral and not hoverable when activated.

 # Pre-Gatsby bugs
 * Activated scene index is undefined when accessing back to selected verse.
 Solve by just getting rid of those activated values.
 * Verse scroll key not registered, and doesn't always work.